mnemnion/ToggleMenus.jl/docs/src/index.md

 either or both user functions.
 The header, passed first to the menu maker, is normally a [`String`](@extref `manual/strings`), but may also be a function.
 This function will receive the menu as its only argument, and must return a string, which is then printed as a header.
-This will be called any time a keystroke is entered.
+This will be called any time a keystroke is entered, after the keystroke, and before the menu is printed.
-A header function executes before the menu is printed, so any change made by a keystroke will be visible when a header function is called.

 The other optional user function is `keypress`.
 The `TerminalMenus` code handles `[Up]` and `[Down]`, `[PgUp]` and `[PgDown]`, `[Home]` and `[End]`, `[q]`, and